Using the textbook Anthropology: What does it mean to be human? there were two readings on marriage for Intro-to-Anthropology 2018:

 - Kinship reveals a dazzling array of what people do: it is not pre-set by biology, it is not just an overlay on universal categories, and it is not a staged development from primitive to modern.

-However, we should also be aware of kinship and marriage as a potential home for inequality, which will be the subject of our next two classes.
+However, we should also be aware of kinship and marriage as a potential home for inequality, which was the subject of the next class.

 In class we watched Masai Women and these questions were the possible basis for Disqus comments below: